descostesn/installgitbook/README.md

 ## Sending book on github

 Go to github and create a new repository gitbook-test.
-Then enter the following commands in your current folder:
+Then enter the following commands in your current folder (replacing my name and email every time you should):

 ```
 git config --global user.email "nicolas.descostes@embl.it"